 The AWB constitutes the contract of carriage between the carrier (Airlines) and the commercial shipper as defined in the Warsaw Convention 1929.

-The AWB is neither a document of title, nor a negotiable document.
-It serves simply for evidence of the contract of carriage.
+The AWB is neither a document of title nor a negotiable document.
+It serves simply as evidence of the contract of carriage.

 Once the conditions relating to the consignee inserted on the AWB have been complied with, it is the carrier's duty to release the goods to the consignee designated on the AWB.

 Every airline is awarded a code by the I.A.T.A (International Air Transport Association), which consists of a 3 digit numbers combination (PRE-FIX) as well as a 2-letter abbreviation.
 These codes are to be found in all documents, which are used in air transport i.e. Airway bill or ticket numbers beginning with these codes.

 Click on IATA Logo to use the Airline and Airport code search engine.

 Transport possibilities and Loading Regulations

 Airfreight consignments also have to correspond to the customs regulations of the country of origin and of the country of destination.
 That is why air cargo may only be sent from (or to) so-called "Customs Airports", which provide means for customs clearance. they will gladly inform you whether your supplier’s or senders nearest airport belongs to this category.

 Depending on airplane and destination there are limits concerning dimensions and gross weight of the individual package.
 With larger packages, it may be a matter of a few centimetres if the goods will find space on the aircraft.
 This depends mainly on the height of the package, but its width and length are also determining factors for loading onto certain types of aircraft.